Sunday, August 11, 2019

 Feeling = Cups

-Attitudes (Extroversion/Introversion) and Lifestyles (Judging/Perceiving) can correspond to any suit or rank, as shown in the chart below.
+Attitudes (E/I) and Lifestyles (J/P) can correspond to any suit or rank, as shown in the chart below.
+Dividing the sixteen types into four categories, I assigned one card of each rank to that categoryand ensured that each group includes three of the four suits.

 ESFJ, ISFJ, ESTJ, ISTJ